Marion34-dev/Marion34-dev/README.md

 [![My Skills](https://skillicons.dev/icons?i=js,py,java,html,css,mongodb,react,vite,bootstrap,git,github,nodejs,replit,vscode,django )](https://skillicons.dev)

-📚 I am currently studying for the Java Foundations Exam <br>
+📚 I have recently passed the Java Foundations Associate exam <br>
-🤖 I am working on creating a drone in my spare time <br>
+🤖 In my spare time, I am working on writing a program that will control a drone, using both Python and C++ <br>
-💻 I am looking at deploying a couple of applications <br>
+💻 I am looking at deploying a small Twitter clone application <br>
-🐍 I am using Python with a Udemy course
+🐍 I am using Python on a Udemy course

 Have a look at my <a href="https://www.linkedin.com">Linkedin</a> profile for more info! <br>